Header Image 1

 Restorative approaches help to support and move on from negative behaviour; these restorative approaches include: family problem solving circles, solution focused interventions, restorative parental meetings which involve the wider family.

-The student planner is at the heart of the restorative behaviour system and is the main form of contact and communication between home and school.
+The pupil planner is at the heart of the restorative behaviour system and is the main form of contact and communication between home and school.

-All students must carry their planners with them at all times when in school.
-Students who arrive at school without their planners on the third occasion in a half term will issued a Head of Year detention.
-On the first occasion students will be provided with a planner sheet (a replacement planner page) to use on that day.
+All pupils must carry their planners with them at all times when in school.
+Pupils who arrive at school without their planners on the third occasion in a half term will issued a Head of Year detention.
+On the first occasion pupils will be provided with a planner sheet (a replacement planner page) to use on that day.

-We expect students to be proud of their planner and therefore the planner should not be defaced; if the planner is defaced in any way the student must buy a new planner.
+We expect pupils to be proud of their planner and therefore the planner should not be defaced; if the planner is defaced in any way the pupil must buy a new planner.
 If the planner is graffitied or damaged a new planner must be bought at a cost of £4.50.

 The planner should be signed on the previous week by a parent or carer and this will be checked by the Form Tutor each week.
 If the planner is not signed on the previous week the form tutor will issue a negative comment on the previous week.